Flight-Free-UK/flight_free_uk_website/source/posts/what-has-aviation-got-to-do-with-climate-change.html.markdown

 On a government and industry level, we need to direct the vast majority of our time and money into decarbonisation.

 While other industries can quite easily decarbonise, low carbon alternatives for aviation are not currently viable.
-There are also many problems with carbon offsetting.
-At a time when we urgently need to reduce our emissions, the quickest and most reliable way for doing that remains to **fly less**.
+There are also many [problems with carbon offsetting](https://flightfree.co.uk/post/the-truth-about-carbon-offsets/).
+At a time when we urgently need to reduce our emissions, the quickest and most reliable way remains to **fly less**.

 [Pledge here to take a year off flying.](https://flightfree.co.uk)